 Commercial is not residential, scaled up

 Commercial guard and stair systems answer to a different set of code clauses, load demands, and accessibility rules than anything in a private home.
 Under OBC O. Reg.
 332/12, guards in commercial occupancies must resist 0.7 kN/m linear (vs 0.5 kN/m residential) and 1.0 kN concentrated, must reach 1070 mm height, and must integrate continuous-grip handrails compliant with AODA design standards: 32–50 mm circular profile, 50 mm wall clearance, and 300 mm horizontal extensions at top and bottom of any stair.
+We price every commercial scope against these numbers from the first conversation — you choose your finish and budget; we make certain the structure underneath it passes inspection.

 What we deliver for commercial clients